Asia stocks sidelined as funds flock to Wall St

-More than one third of S&P 500 is set to report quarterly results this week, headlined by Facebook Inc, Tesla Inc, Apple Inc, Alphabet Inc, Microsoft Corp and Amazon.com.
+More than one third of S&P 500 is set to report quarterly results this week, headlined by Facebook Inc (FB.O), Tesla Inc (TSLA.O), Apple Inc (AAPL.O), Alphabet Inc (GOOGL.O), Microsoft Corp (MSFT.O) and Amazon.com (AMZN.O).

 With just over a fifth of the S&P 500 having reported, 88% of firms have beaten the consensus of analysts' expectations.
 That is a major reason global money managers have poured more than $900 billion into U.S. funds in the first half of 2021.